opendaylight/transportpce/docs/developer-guide.rst

 northbound API based on RESTCONF encoded OpenROADM Service model.
 In the meanwhile, "east/west" APIs shall be used to trigger a path computation in the PCE (using path-computation-request RPC) and to create services (using otn-service-path RPC).
+With Magnesium SR2, TransportPCE starts to manage some end-to-end OTN services, as for example, OCH-OTU4, structured ODU4 or again 10GE-ODU2e services.
-OTN support will be improved in the following magnesium releases.
+OTN support will continue to be improved in the following releases.